cardinalverse/.github/profile/README.md

-## Computational software and research for spatial-omics
+## Statistical computing and machine learning for spatial biology

-*__Cardinal MSI__* is a Github organization for software and research in spatial-omics lead by Prof. Kylie Ariel Bemis in collaboration with Olga Vitek Lab at Northeastern University.
+*__Cardinalverse__* is a Github organization for software and research in spatial-omics lead by Prof. Kylie Ariel Bemis in collaboration with Olga Vitek Lab at Northeastern University.

-We develop and maintain software and computational research tools for:

-- __Multidimensional spectral imaging data__, with a particular focus on
-- __Mass spectrometry-based imaging experiments__ and
-- __Multimodal spatial-omics integration__ for statistics and machine learning

 Eventually, the packages *Cardinal* and *matter* will be migrated to this organization.